Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 # activate globally the use of process data
 # PRJ_PROCESS=0

-# for DIN 9684 the process data system can be used
-# to decode GPS information from Fieldstar or LBS+ extension
-# ( if this and DIN9684 is activated, but PRJ_PROCESS is not
-#   then the value of PRJ_PROCESS is overwritten with 1 to activate it )
-# PRJ_FIELDSTAR_GPS=0

 # decide if local process data are wanted
 # PROC_LOCAL=0